Roosevelt Leaks

-Roosevelt Leaks Jr. (born January 31, 1953) is a former All-American running back and 2005 inductee to the College Football Hall of Fame.
-He was the first black All-American player in University of Texas history and went on to play in the National Football League (NFL) for the Baltimore Colts and Buffalo Bills.
+Roosevelt Leaks Jr. (born January 31, 1953) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Texas Longhorns.
+A consensus All-American in 1973, he was inducted into the College Football Hall of Fame in 2005.
+Leaks was the first black All-American player in University of Texas at Austin history and went on to play in the NFL for the Baltimore Colts and Buffalo Bills.

 Early life

 Born and raised in Brenham, Texas, between Houston and Austin, Leaks grew up on his family's farm, where they raised, among other things, cotton and corn.
 His father was a farmer and day laborer.
-Leaks was an all-state running back and linebacker for Brenham High School in 1969 and 1970, and a star hitter and outfielder for the baseball team and helped Brenham win its first state championship in that sport in 1970.
+Leaks was an all-state running back and linebacker for Brenham High School in 1969 and 1970, scoring a total of 56 touchdowns during his high school career.
+He was also the clean-up-hitting outfielder for the school's baseball team, helping Brenham win its first Class AAA state championship in that sport in 1970.

 Heavily recruited, he had his mind set on the University of Houston, until he realized that the Cougars had three other running backs in his recruiting class.
 Instead, he signed with his second choice, the University of Texas in Austin.